Bungo Stray Dogs: Reception

 Critical reception to the series has been positive.
 The Fandom Post said ever since its start the series has had potential to be an entertaining manga, citing the characterization of Atsushi and the power he has, later leading to interesting mystery arcs when more characters from multiple parties become involved, such as the reluctant alliance Atsushi and his rival Akutagawa form to defeat another group.
 The artwork was praised by UK Anime Network for how detailed are fight scenes while also praising the balance between dark and light plot storylines.
 Nevertheless, he found a common commentary within fans that the series suffers from a slow pace.
-While liking the Kunikida subplot, Anime News Network criticized the emotional focus on Atsushi's emotional state in the manga as he often is grieves about his background and the way emotions he is given to deal with when his torturer passes away make him forced.
+While liking the Kunikida subplot, Anime News Network criticized the emotional focus on Atsushi's emotional state in the manga as he often grieves about his background, as well as the way he deals with his emotions when his torturer passes away.

+J. Laturnas from University of British Columbia noticed that Dazai's characterization in Bungo Stray Dogs and Bungō and Alchemist helped to revitalize the original author's works.
+"Of course, the character named ‘Dazai Osamu’ is not the person himself," Asagiri laughs, "the most important thing was to make [the author-characters] interesting in a manga-like way."
+The Dazai in Bungō Stray Dogs is not a characterification of the author himself but of the author's star text: an abstract representation of “Dazai” and his literature in popular imagination.
+Likewise, Dazai's character is heavily inspired by No Longer Human and its protagonist, Ōba Yōzō, with a few references to the historical author's life, personality, and preferences.
+In regards to his past, he has no desires nor a reason to live and has suffered in solitude for most of his life.
+Thus, he resorts to playing the role of a clown and hiding most of his true emotions with suicidal antics.
+However, Dazai's character has still made significant progress towards the fulfilment of his friend Oda's dying wish for him to turn to the light, and uses his inner darkness and past experiences to serve as a guiding light.

 Anime

-The anime series and its film have been popular, appearing in multiple polls, involving its style, cosplay among others.
-Atomix listed it as the fifth best anime from 2016, praising its premise, designs and references to writers.
-In the Newtype Anime Awards 2016–2017 at the Machi Asobi Vol. 19 event, the anime series took the second place in "Best television series" behind Fate/Apocrypha.
-Rebecca Silverman from Anime News Network listed the third season of the anime as one of her favorite anime from early 2019.
-The home media releases of the series were also popular in Japan, achieving good sales.
-The film Dead Apple was also the winner of Newtypes "Theatrical Film Award" in 2018.
-In 2019, the series once again took second place in the best television series award behind Demon Slayer: Kimetsu no Yaiba in the same magazine's awards.